4GeeksAcademy/salem-flask-rest-auth/README.md

 ## Prerequisites

-- Python 3.7+
+- Python 3.7+ (use `python3` command on macOS)
-- pipenv (`pip install pipenv`)
+- pipenv (`pip3 install pipenv` on macOS)
 - Git
 - Node.js & npm

 **Note:** This repository includes fixed scripts that work with the actual project structure and use `pipenv` for Python environment management.
+On macOS, install pipenv using `pip3 install pipenv`.

 ## Installation